lolipalooza/DateMachine-SexMachine/README.md

 ## To do

+Next
+- Load camera info (specially free cam) from actors offsets menu.
+- Enable Resets for FPV and Fixed cameras.
+- Reactivate the cameras on sexmachine new mode (AlternativeSexMachine).

 Short-term
 - Fix hj sofa male animation!
 - Test all files in a new copy of SA to make sure everything is in order.
 This copy is already done in E:\GTA San Andreas